keymanapp/keyman.com/ldml/index.md

 - *Will there be a facility available to automatically convert .kmn to LDML or vice versa?*

   The LDML specification is designed primarily to support new keyboard layouts.
-At a later stage, we would like to make available software to assist developers in migrating keyboards to the new format, including tooling to compare and verify the capabilities of a .kmn versus a similar LDML keyboard definition.</dd>
+At a later stage, we would like to make available software to assist developers in migrating keyboards to the new format, including tooling to compare and verify the capabilities of a .kmn versus a similar LDML keyboard definition.

 - *I have other questions.
 Who should I ask?*